Dominican Republic cuisine

-Dominican cuisine is made up of Spanish, indigenous Taíno, Middle Eastern and African influences.
+Dominican cuisine is made up of Spanish, Indigenous Taíno, Middle Eastern, and African influences.
+The most recent influences in Dominican cuisine are from the British West Indies and China.

-As in Spain, the largest, most important meal of the day is lunch.
-Its most typical form, nicknamed la bandera ("the flag"), consists of white rice, red beans and meat (beef, chicken, pork, or fish), sometimes accompanied by a side of salad.

 Dishes and their origins

+The Taíno cultivated many types of tubers such as yuca, yautia, and batata.
+An important staple of Dominican cuisine adopted from the Taíno people is casabe, made from cassava root and important to the diet of the Taíno.
+Casabe is served with soups and stews in the Dominican Republic.
+Spices such as vanilla, nutmeg, and pepper most often used by Dominican cooks derive from Spanish cuisine.

 The Dominican Republic was formerly a Spanish colony.
 Many Spanish traits are still present in the island.
 Many traditional Spanish dishes have found a new home in the Dominican Republic, some with a twist.
 African and Taíno dishes still hold strong, some of them unchanged.

 All or nearly all food groups are accommodated in typical Dominican cuisine, as it incorporates meat or seafood; grains, especially rice, corn (native to the island), and wheat; vegetables, such as beans and other legumes, potatoes, yuca, or plantains, and salad; dairy products, especially milk and cheese; and fruits, such as oranges, bananas, and mangos.
-However, there is heaviest consumption of starches and meats, and least of dairy products and non-starchy vegetables.
+However, there is heaviest consumption of starches and meats, and the least of dairy products and non-starchy vegetables.

 Sofrito, a sautéed mix including local herbs and spices, is used in many dishes.
 Throughout the south-central coast bulgur, or whole wheat, is a main ingredient in quipes and tipili, two dishes brought by Levantine Middle Eastern immigrants.
-Other favorite foods and dishes include chicharrón, yautía, pastelitos or empanadas, batata (sweet potato), pasteles en hoja (ground roots pockets), chimichurris, plátanos maduros (ripe plantain), yuca con mojo (boiled yuca/cassava) and tostones/fritos (fried plantains).
+Other well-known foods and dishes include chicharrón, squash, pastelitos or empanadas, pasteles en hoja (ground roots pockets), chimichurris, plátanos maduros (ripe plantain), wasakaka, and tostones/fritos (fried plantains).

 Bouillon cubes are used heavily in the preparation of Dominican lunch food.